zjz958182284/FantasyBert/README.md

 # FantasyBert
 An easy-to-use framework for BERT models, with trainers, various NLP tasks and **detailed annonations** for beginnners.

-Some code are edit on transformers and FastNLP modules.
+Some code are edited on transformers and FastNLP modules.

 This project is **not** for commercial use, and is only for **self-use** to perform various NLP tasks conveniently.